0x20h/phloppy/README.md

 ### Node

-Contains commands related to a single Disque instances.
+Contains commands related to a single Disque instance.

 ``` php
 $consumer = new Node($pool);